oratosa/OpenIE-standalone/README.md

 First create the stand-alone jar.

-    sbt clean compile assembly

-You may need to add the above memory options.

     sbt -J-Xmx10000M clean compile assembly

-Then you can run the resulting jar file as normal.
+Then you can run the resulting jar file as HTTP server.

-    java -jar openie-assembly.jar

-You may need to add the above memory options.

-    java -Xmx10g -XX:+UseConcMarkSweepGC -jar openie-assembly.jar
+    java -Xmx10g -XX:+UseConcMarkSweepGC -jar target/scala-2.10/openie-assembly-5.0-SNAPSHOT.jar --httpPort 8000

 The WordNet folder and the data/languageModel file must be placed parallel to the standalone openie jar, while running it.

 ### Running as HTTP Server